2 Days in Monaco: what to do?

-Are you going to Monaco for the weekend ?
+Are you going to Monaco for a weekend ?

-To help you organize your short stay in the principality, I have prepared a detailed itinerary for you to visit Monaco in a weekend.
+To help you organize your short stay in the principality, I have prepared a detailed itinerary for you to spend 2 days in Monaco.

 I have concocted the ideal program for you with all the things to see each day and ideas for super cool activities to try to live a luxurious experience.
 Thanks to my advice, you will be able to make the most of your 2-3 days!